rackerlabs/support-how-to/content/cloud-servers/grant-sudo-access-in-rhel-and-centos.md

 ### Grant sudo or administrative permissions in RHEL or CentOS

-You can use the following methods to grant a user sudo-level permissions on a default RHEL or CentOS system.
+You can use the following methods to grant an existing user sudo-level permissions on a default RHEL or CentOS system.

 On a RHEL/CentOS server, the default group **wheel** has sudo permissions.
 To add a user to this